ElevateDev/meteor-autoform-slingshot/README.md

 ## TODO
 * The big one - Show errors
-* Correctly stop uploads that are removed
-* Add Remove button for multi = false type
 * i18n support
 * Support for more than just bootstrap and plain
 * Better icon support for non-images